-In April 2007 artist and curator, Mark Mangion and the British Council invited me to work with refugees in the Marsa Open Centre near Valletta in Malta to make a video work for an exhibition called Search For a Space6.
-This refugee centre is an abandoned school, which was condemned, deemed uninhabitable for Maltese schoolchildren because of its decaying asbestos roof.
-The building sits on the waters edge of an industrial harbor giving the impression that the new residents have barely gained a foothold on European territory.
+In April 2007, artist and curator Mark Mangion and the British Council invited me to work with refugees in the Marsa Open Centre near Valletta in Malta to make a video work for an exhibition called Search For a Space.
+This refugee centre, a dilapidated former school was condemned as unfit for Maltese schoolchildren.
+The building sits on the water's edge of an industrial harbor giving the impression that the new residents have barely gained a foothold on European territory.